alienspaces/holyragingmages/README.md

 * Replace your familliar with another familliar (sometimes they die or are just not very good as a pet)
 * Improve your strength, dexterity and intelligence (lets you learn cooler spells and use more powerful items)
 * Get more money $$
+* Fight monsters for average items and little money
+* Fight other mages for better items and better money
 * Decide how you want to fight (this is kind of important)

 COPYRIGHT 2020 ALIENSPACES alienspaces@gmail.com